twilightscapes/allin60/src/content/pages/index.md

 youtubestart: ""
 ---

-Today's most popular subjects are recreated in a dynamic multimedia format and it's all in 60 seconds (a "Minute").
+Today's most popular subjects are recreated in a dynamic multimedia format and it's all in 60 seconds (aka "A Minute").

 <em>New Minutes are released at 3p.m.
 CST.</em>